cynka02/Animal_classification/README.md

 This project uses DVC (Data Version Control) to run data processing pipelines.

-Run the "evaluate_model" stage to see performance of the best model
+Run the "evaluate" stage to see performance of all models
 ```
-dvc repro evaluate_model
+dvc repro evaluate
 ```

-To see the accuracy of the best model run
+Run the "plots" stage to create all plots with data and models visualization
 ```
-dvc accuracy show
-dvc plots show
+dvc repro plots
 ```

 ### Seeing the results

-To see the results of the ML-pipeline run the following commands:
+To see the results of the pipeline run the following commands:
 ```
-dvc metrics show
+dvc evaluate show
 dvc plots show
 ```